Polar degree and vanishing cycles: A constrained polar curve theorem

 We shall identify $K$ with $\bC^{n}$, the point $p$ with the origin of $\bC^{n}$, and the restriction $f_{| K}$ with a polynomial $g : \bC^{n}\to \bC$.
 We denote $l := \hat l_{|K} = \sum_{i=1}^{n}a_{i}x_{i}$.
 Let

 be the polar locus of $g$ with respect to $l$.

 \begin{lemma} The polar locus $\Gamma(\hat l, f)$ is the cone over its slice by $K$, and the following equality holds:

 \end{lemma} \begin{proof} The first assertion follows from the remark that $\Gamma(\hat l, f)\subset \bC^{n+1}$ is a homogeneous set and that the hyperplane $K$ is transversal to it.
-Then the claimed equality follows from the definition of the local polar curve:
+Then the claimed equality follows from the definition \eqref{eq:polarcurve} of the local polar locus $\Gamma(\hat l, f)$, which in our case is a homogeneous set. \end{proof}